-- 1. file an under 16 enrollment form - provide a copy of the confirmation letter received after notifying the local educational service district of the intent to home school - provide a current home school academic transcript showing successful completion of the State of Oregon's 8th-grade test for home school students - 4. student and parent/guardian will meet with the Vice President of Student Affairs or designee - 5. meet with a student success coach - 6. complete the Success Agreement
+- 1. file an under 16 enrollment form - 2. provide a copy of the confirmation letter received after notifying the local educational service district of the intent to home school - provide a current home school academic transcript showing successful completion of the State of Oregon's 8th grade test for home school students - student and parent/guardian will meet with the Vice President for Academic & Student Affairs or designee - 5. meet with an OCCC academic advisor - 6. complete the Success Agreement